Neolithic Life Discovery Visits for Key Stage 2 and 3

 The story that he told was “The debate between sheep and grain” and exploring the idea of what sheep can give us and what wheat can give us.
 After arguing for so long the Gods step in and decide that both should be brothers but wheat was more important to humans rather than sheep.

-St. Edmund’s Church of England Girls’ School and Whiteparish All Saints Church of England Primary School had a lovely day taking part in the Neolithic Activities.
-Here are some pictures with pupils in action.
+Here are some photos of St. Edmund’s Church of England Girls’ School and Whiteparish All Saints Church of England Primary School taking part in the Neolithic Activities.

-We would like to thank all the schools taking part this week in the different activities.
+We would like to thank all the schools who took part in the different activities.